Fred (baboon)

-The decision to have him euthanised was not taken lightly and not without extensive discussions between all the parties involved.
+The decision to have the baboon euthanized was not taken lightly and not without extensive discussions between all the parties involved.
 This baboon's aggression had recently escalated to the point where the safety of tourists, motorists, and other travellers along the road past Smitswinkel Bay was being threatened. – statement released by Cape Town's Baboon Operational Group.

 Although the majority of local residents supported the decision to kill Fred, a few of them made attempts to spare his life.
 Documentary filmmaker Joss Lean filmed Fred's capture before following the vehicle in which he was imprisoned amid efforts to have him released.
 The baboon conservation organization, Baboon Matters in nearby Kommetjie, also made several attempts to intercede on Fred's behalf.

 Fred was featured regularly in the British television series Baboons with Bill Bailey.
 Following Fred's euthanization, the graphic dissection of Fred's body was shown on an episode of Inside Nature's Giants.
 X-rays revealed numerous shotgun pellets throughout Fred's body, and many more were found during the dissection.